Stocks Shrug Off China Disappointment But Oil Slides - UrduPoint

 The euro traded lower against the dollar and pound Monday.

-Wall Street opened mixed after setting more record highs Friday on strong US company earnings that added to positive sentiment over the world's biggest economy ahead of the country's presidential election next month.
+Wall Street pushed higher from record highs set Friday on strong US company earnings that added to positive sentiment over the world's biggest economy ahead of the country's presidential election next month.

 "It's like participants are choosing what is thought to be the safest trade, not wanting to be out of the stock market but not wanting to chase it either without a clear-cut catalyst to bolster their conviction," he said.

-Still, the S&P 500 moved higher into record territory ahead of the next big batch of corporate earnings reports on Tuesday, when Goldman Sachs, Citi and Bank of America release their third quarter figures.
+The next big batch of corporate earnings reports is on Tuesday, when Goldman Sachs, Citi and Bank of America release their third-quarter figures.

-In Europe, London and Frankfurt stocks moved higher in afternoon trading while Paris was flat.

 "The devil is always in the detail and once again China has glossed over how it intends to accelerate economic growth," noted AJ Bell investment director Russ Mould.